 But before we finish that, we have to make sure Color 6 can do the same.

-Color 5 (No Yellow Contact)
+Color 5 (No Yellow Contact Yet)

-Arctic Ocean Dot Mug Design
+Minimalist Mug Design

-Well, all the shapes could be smaller and skinnier.
+All the shapes could be smaller and skinnier.

 The Arctic Ocean could be more like a line than a dot.